fredblockchain/ubix-node-monitor/README.md

 ### IMPORTANT: security
 This app runs without requiring access to your node. the only link to the node is the wallet address and all the data is retrieved from the ubikiri explorer.
-In order to keep you node safe I recommend no to run this app (or any other application btw) in a different server.
+In order to keep you node safe I recommend no to run this app (or any other application, for that matter) in the same server as your node.

 ### Project background
 I don't have an extended experience in java/spring development and at using platforms like Docker, so there may be a lot of best practices to apply to this project.